Sreekar-Manuka/CSE572_Flood_Prediction/README.md

 ## Troubleshooting

 - If you get an error about missing dependencies, run `pip install -r requirements.txt` again.
-- If you get an error about missing data, run `jupyter notebook notebooks/01_eda.ipynb` to download the data.
-- If you get an error about missing data, run `jupyter notebook notebooks/02_preprocessing_modeling.ipynb` to download the data.

 - If you get an error about missing jupyter command
 ```bash
     source venv/bin/activate